teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Save packets encapsulated using TZSP so that the tunnel layer is removed.
 * Display telnet session by remove duplicate bytes. (which makes it hard to see what’s the command user typed)
 * A client tried some site and getting a non-200 response, then it tried some other sites with the same URI or hostname in URI.
+* HTTP POST request claims (via "Content-Type") Post data is www-form-urlencoded, but it's actually not.
+* HTTP response whose Content-Type is "text/html", but the data doesn't have a tag.
+* HTTP transaction where client sent FIN or RST after server sent HTTP header but before entire HTTP response was sent.

 #Charting
 * Chart the HTTP response latencies.